ir-engine/developer-docs/docs/manual/03_modules/04_api/02_documenting_endpoints.md

-# API documentation guide
+# Documenting endpoints

 This guide provides step-by-step instructions for documenting API endpoints in the iR Engine codebase.

 ## Introduction

-For an overview of how the API documentation system works, see the [documentation system](./01_documentationSystem.md) guide.
+For an overview of how the API documentation system works, see the [API architecture](./01_api_architecture.md) guide.

 ### Why good documentation matters